LuiseFreese/espc25/labs/lab-5.md

 ![5_filter.png](images/5_filter.png)

-## Write a teams message for every item
+## Write a Teams message for every item

 Add the `Post message in a chat or channel` action from the Teams connector and populate the fields.
 For the **Recipient** we have to select the cog and select `Use dynamic content` before we can input `Approver Email` as value.